 Companies are always on the lookout for an administrative assistant who can find ways to save money and help the business become more efficient.
 You're on the front lines every day — overseeing day-to-day operations, selecting vendors and negotiating contracts — putting you in the perfect position to look for opportunities to cut office expenses.
 Proposing cost-cutting solutions to those within the company is a good way to make yourself indispensable to the organization.

-Managers appreciate an administrative assistant who can think on his or her feet.
+Managers appreciate administrative assistants who can think on their feet.
 Every day, new situations arise in the office requiring quick decisions and immediate action.
 Stretching your skills beyond your job description to tackle the unexpected shows you're well-positioned to handle the complexities of today's workplace.
-You effectively communicate with colleagues and clients in an even tone, exemplifying emotional intelligence in the office.
+You effectively communicate with colleagues and clients in an even tone, exemplifying emotional intelligence at work.